-- Invoices must be submitted in the Contractor's name to DFO.invoicing-facturation.MPO@DFO-MPO.gc.ca with a cc to: (to be inserted at Contract award).
+Invoices must be submitted in the Contractor's name to DFO.invoicing-facturation.MPO@DFO-MPO.gc.ca with a cc to: finsert the name of the

+Project/Technical Authority and the AP Coder].
 The Contractor must submit invoices for each delivery or shipment; invoices must only apply to the Contract.
-Each invoice must indicate whether it covers partial or final delivery. - 2.
-Invoices must show: - a.
-Contractor's Name and remittance physical address; - b.
-Contractor's CRA Business Number or Procurement Business Number (PBN); - c.
+Each invoice must indicate whether it covers partial or final delivery.

+2. Invoices must show:

+- a.
+Contractor's Name and remittance physical address; - Contractor's CRA Business Number or Procurement Business Number (PBN); - c.
 Invoice Date; - d.
-Invoice Number;

-- e.
-Invoice Amount (broken down into item and tax amounts); - Invoice Currency (if not in Canadian dollars); - g.
-DFO Reference Number (PO Number or other valid reference number); - h.
-DFO Contact Name (DFO employee who initiated the order or to whom the goods were sent.
+Invoice Number; - e.
+Invoice Amount (broken down into item and tax amounts); - f.
+Invoice Currency (if not in Canadian dollars); - g.
+DFO Reference Number (PO Number or other valid reference number); - DFO Contact Name (DFO employee who initiated the order or to whom the goods were sent.
 Note: Invoice will be return to the Contractor if that information is not provided); - Description of the goods or services supplied (provide details of expenditures (such as item, quantity, unit of issue, fixed time labour rates and level of effort, subcontracts, as applicable) in accordance with the Basis of Payment, exclusive of Applicable Taxes; - j.
 Deduction for holdback, if applicable; - k.
-The extension of the totals, if applicable; and - I. If applicable, the method of shipment together with date, case numbers and part or reference numbers, shipment charges and any other additional charges. - Applicable Taxes must be specified on all invoices as a separate item along with corresponding registration numbers from the tax authorities.
-All items that are zero-rated, exempt or to which Applicable Taxes do not apply, must be identified as such on all invoices. - 4.
-By submitting an invoice, the Contractor certifies that the invoice is consistent with the Work delivered and is in accordance with the Contract.
+The extension of the totals, if applicable; and - If applicable, the method of shipment together with date, case numbers and part or reference numbers, shipment charges and any other additional charges. - Applicable Taxes must be specified on all invoices as a separate item along with corresponding registration numbers from the tax authorities.
+All items that are zero-rated, exempt or to which Applicable Taxes do not apply, must be identified as such on all invoices. - By submitting an invoice, the Contractor certifies that the invoice is consistent with the Work delivered and is in accordance with the Contract.